 Guatemalan law requires each employer to provide two bonuses annually, each in the amount of one month's salary to each employee.
-"Bono14" must be paid by July 15, 2019, and "Aguinaldo" is paid in December, before employees leave for the Christmas holiday.
+"Bono14" must be paid by July 15th, and "Aguinaldo" is paid in December.
 In addition, Guatemalan law requires employers to provide severance to all employees who are dismissed without justification in the amount of one month's salary for each year of service.
-The Organization has recorded the accrued bonus and severance as of December 31, 2021 and 2020 on the consolidated statement of financial position.
+The Organization has recorded the accrued bonus and severance as of December 31, 2022 and 2021 on the consolidated statement of financial position.